ajanthuthayan/simple-blog-v2/README.md

 ## The Motivation
 The motivation for this project came from my experience when uploading the [first Simple Blog project](https://github.com/uajanth/simple-blog-v1) to my Github profile.
 While I was able to successfully upload the files, I was unable to get that application to function as it did locally after deploying it to [netlify](https://simpleblogv1.netlify.app/).
 While troubleshooting for solutions, I hit a point where I was contemplating whether I even wanted to post that on my portfolio given that I had already transitioned towards making full-stack applications using NodeJS since completing that project, and was no longer proud of this server-less blog that didn't have a database.
 So instead of trying to get that application working, I have decided to revisit the project and make a project that I will be proud of by creating a full-stack version.

-Planned feature improvements
+### Planned feature improvements
--	**Supports CRUD (create-read-update-delete) operations entirely**, and not limited to just create and read operations which were the only operations supported in the previous version
+-	**Supports CRUD (create-read-update-delete) operations entirely for blog posts**, and not limited to just create and read operations which were the only operations supported in the previous version
 -	**Improve user authentication and form validation**, as previously Firebase Authentication, Redux and localStorage were used to authenticate users

 ## Implementation Technologies